A Brief Overview

 The Individuals with Disabilities Education Act (IDEA) is a federal law that was passed in 1990 and has been amended.
-The IDEA provides children with qualifying disabilities, from birth to age 21, with the right to a free public education that is specifically designed to meet their unique, individual needs.
+The IDEA provides children with qualifying disabilities, from birth to age 21, with the right to services designed to meet their unique, individual needs.

-Some important concepts carried over from the Education for All Handicapped Children Act, passed in 1975.
-That was the first United States law that required schools to provide Special Education to all children with disabilities.
-PAVE has an article about special education history.
+Many of these concepts were part of IDEA’s predecessor law, the Education for All Handicapped Children Act, passed in 1975.
+That was the first United States law that required schools to provide special education services to all children with eligible disabilities.
+PAVE provides an article and infographic about disability rights history.
+The IDEA’s primary features are further detailed later in this article.

 FAPE is an important acronym to learn!

-The IDEA is written in three parts: A, B and C. Part A describes the general goals and purpose of the law.
-The right of a child with disabilities to receive an education that prepares that child for adult life is stated in Part A:
+IDEA includes Parts A, B and C. The right of a child with disabilities to receive an education that prepares that child for adult life is stated in Part A:

 “Disability is a natural part of the human experience and in no way diminishes the right of individuals to participate in or contribute to society…